-- 1The current state and trends of values
+1. 1The current state and trend of values conveyed by their key attributes

 You can access each assessment by exploring the interactive map or through the filtered search.
 Below you will find a guide to understanding the rating categories used in the Conservation Outlook Assessments of natural World Heritage sites.